giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 communicated to ALTO or even incorporated to it.

 ALTO server queries are required to support
-T.I.F.S.A encoding in order to retrieve proper maps from ALTO.
+TIFSA encoding in order to retrieve proper maps from ALTO.
 Additionally, filtered queries for particular characteristics of a flavor could also be supported.